tliron/prudence/CACHING.md

    the signature we provided from a previous request.
 2. So now the client sends a conditional request, with that signature, that is routed to our resource's only facet and then to our fallback JSON representation.
-3. The "construct" hook is called first.
+3. The "prepare" hook is called first.
 Prudence uses the cache key (and content type) to check the server-side cache.
 If it's cached then we can check the cached signature against the signature provided by the client.
 If the signatures match we stop here, 304: Not Modified.
 If they don't match, we send the client our